 Mineral Prime is a ready-to-use mineral interior primer suitable for all walls and ceiling surfaces.
+You do not dilute Mineral Prime with water.
 It creates a micro porous surface for Lime Wall Paint and forms a consistent appearance with uniform absorption of the lime paint.
 Mineral Prime was designed specifically for use with our lime wash paint.
 It has exceptional hiding power with a mineral matte appearance.
 It is non-toxic and promotes ideal air quality and indoor climate unmatched by traditional latex and acrylic primers.
 Mineral Prime is made from mineral ingredients without solvents or plasticizers so there are no harmful toxic fumes emitted into your living environment.
 Mineral Prime is highly permeable due to its microporous mineral structure.
 As a result, moisture vapor can maintain a natural balance with the environment keeping the walls dry and ready for the application of natural Lime Wall Paint.
-It should be applied to previously painted surfaces as a single coat or two coats on new drywall that has not been previously primed.
+It should be applied to previously painted surfaces as a single coat or two coats on new drywall.
+Please note it is possible for joint tape and seams to telegraph through so please ensure proper preparation of the surface prior to application of Lime Wall Paint.
+You may use a blocking primer to seal the drywall first and then one coat of Mineral Prime for new construction.

 Gallon coverage rate is approximately 300 square feet.